keploy/community-blog/cmdidlnsg001402l71dpbf14b.md

 ### **Best Practices for Integration Testing**

 1. **Plan Your Testing Early**:
-    Plan integration tests during the design phase.
-Identify critical integration points and ensure these modules are thoroughly tested together.
+    Begin planning integration testing early; during the design phase, identify which leadership integration points are important to test, and are easily testable within the modules at the time they are being integrated.

 2. **Create Clear Test Cases**:
-    Design test cases that cover various integration scenarios.
-Focus on data flow, error handling, and system behavior under different conditions.
+    Identify test cases for integration - such as data flow, error handling, and overall system behavior after an appropriate period of time has passed.

 3. **Isolate Integration Points**:
-    Isolate components (e.g., APIs, databases) and test them independently before integrating them with other modules to catch errors early.
+    Test individual component integration points in isolation, or within tests that specifically articulate API integration tests and database integration tests.

 4. **Use** [**Automation Tools**](https://keploy.io/blog/community/guide-to-automated-testing-tools-in-2025):
-    Automate this testing with tools like **Postman**, **JUnit**, and **Selenium** to improve speed, coverage, and consistency.
+    Consider automating integration tests using tools such as Postman, JUnit, and Selenium as a method to gain coverage and efficiency, as well as speed.

 5. **Test for Performance and Scalability**:
-    Ensure your integration tests include performance checks, especially for systems with multiple interacting components.
+    Consider integrating software applications for performance should include testing these scenarios within integration testing, as a test exception, within the context of integration, since in a large system there will often be multiple components involved in integration.

 ### **Discussing Integration Testing Tools in Detail**